flyingfisch/flyingfisch.github.io-src/_posts/2021-05-05-is-a-bell-noisy-if-there-is-no-bike-to-attach-it-to.md

 author: Mark Fischer, Jr.
 title: Is a bell noisy if there is no bike to attach it to
 categories: []
+metadata:
   description: There was once a young lady named Bella // Who fancied herself at Coachella...
 ---

 There was once a young lady named Bella
 Who fancied herself at Coachella
 She wanted a blog post